“A new scientific truth does not triumph by convincing its opponents

 and a new generation grows up that is familiar with it” ~ Max Planck

-NOTE: This page has been updated to the current date and time.
+NOTE: Though this post was originally written in 2011, it has been updated to the current date and time.

 Granted, we note from patient reports that all brands work based on individual reports of any brand.